Skip to main content

 This tracking script can be located in your Eloqua account and is required to set a cookie and track and recognize visitors.

-You’ll want to be sure to add a Turnstile to your videos so Wistia can look up their email in Eloqua.
+You’ll want to be sure to add a Wistia Form to your videos so Wistia can look up their email in Eloqua.
 If a matching contact exists, that record is updated with the video activity.
 If no contact exists, a new contact is created in Eloqua.

-If the Eloqua tracking script does identify a visitor, and captures the Eloqua cookie ID, the Turnstile will not show in the video.
+If the Eloqua tracking script does identify a visitor, and captures the Eloqua cookie ID, the Wistia Form will not show in the video.

 Note

-If a visitor fills out an Eloqua form on the same page as the embed but not a Turnstile, it will take longer to match the record with the play data, so you may see a delay.
+If a visitor fills out an Eloqua form on the same page as the embed but not a Wistia Form, it will take longer to match the record with the play data, so you may see a delay.
 However, this will eventually update.

 You can learn more about Eloqua tracking scripts here.